opensanctions/opensanctions/zavod/docs/tutorial.md

     context.emit(entity, target=True)
 ```

 The entity object is based on the entity proxy in FollowTheMoney, so we suggest you also check out the [FtM documentation](https://followthemoney.tech/docs/api/) on entity construction.
-Some additional utility methods are added in the entity class in OpenSanctions.
+Some additional utility methods are added in the `Entity` class in `zavod`.

 ## Checklist